 During my decade of experience working as a marketing consultant with B2B brands, I realized that the ones who were most successful with their messaging had something in common.
 They had more than a UVP that communicated business value.
 They were all fighting for something.
 Not just fighting for something, but aligning themselves with their customers and prospects to fight for something together.
 They had messages that actually moved prospects to action.

 What enemy are you fighting?

 When you identify an enemy that your customers are driven to overcome and position your company as an ally, you automatically stand out from competitors.
 At the same time, you create a galvanizing wave of emotion and motivation to win the fight.

-Think Nike with their fight against mediocrity and inertia.
-Think HubSpot with their campaign against soul-less growth.
 When you fight a common enemy with your prospects and customers, you not only motivate them to choose your company, you create a movement that spreads.

 Need a framework for uncovering what your company can stand for or against?
 Get the Messages that Move workbook.